ranyitz/rules-manager/README.md

 When you run `npx aicm install`, all rules from the preset will be installed to `.cursor/rules/` and all mcps from the preset will be installed to `.cursor/mcp.json`.

-### Overriding and Canceling Rules and MCP Servers from Presets
+### Overriding and Disabling Rules and MCP Servers from Presets

-When you use a preset, you can override or cancel any rule or mcpServer from the preset in your own `aicm.json` configuration:
+When you use a preset, you can override or disable any rule or mcpServer from the preset in your own `aicm.json` configuration:

 - **Override**: To override a rule or mcpServer, specify the same key in your config with a new value.
 The value in your config will take precedence over the preset.
-- **Cancel**: To cancel (remove) a rule or mcpServer from a preset, set its value to `false` in your config.
+- **Disable**: To disable a rule or mcpServer from a preset, set its value to `false` in your config.

 **Example:**